Things to do - Chile - South America

 • Leave room for food and evenings

-The core shortlist for Santiago usually starts with Santiago historic core, Main landmark, and Top market.
+The core shortlist for Santiago usually starts with Plaza de Armas and historic center, Drugstore and Providencia boutiques, and Borago.

 The best city days combine one anchor attraction with street-level wandering, meals, and a neighborhood loop rather than stacking tickets back-to-back.

-Use areas like Central, Old town, and Riverside to shape the pace of the day instead of treating the map like a checklist.
+Use areas like Santiago city center, Santiago main arrival area, and Santiago evening base area to shape the pace of the day instead of treating the map like a checklist.

-Santiago photo for how to plan your first 48 hours
+Santiago image for how to plan your first 48 hours

 Photo by Wikimedia Commons contributor